 - Arrange to have technical support during the event, to address technical issues and/or to monitor chats and entry into the event

 - Consider using the free design services University Communications offers

 - Printed posters and social media images must be created following WCAG 2.0 AA standards using the University’s Branding Style

 Include an Accessible Event Statement on posters, flyers, social media posts, and online calendar listings

 - SUNY Brockport is fully committed to providing accessible events to all.
 If you need a disability-related accommodation, please contact: (person/office running the event), at: (phone) or: (email).
 Requests should be made by (date usually at least one week in advance of the event for planning purposes).

-- Consider adding a QR code and corresponding carrot cuts to your posters (contact College Communications for support)
+- Consider adding a QR code and corresponding carrot cuts to your posters (contact University Communications for support)

 Social Media Promotion